ByteCorum/DragonBurn/README.md

 </details>

 ---

 ### 🛠️How to use

 At the beginning, download latest release or compile project by yourself.
-You need only 2 files `DragonBurn.exe` and `DragonBurn-kernel.sys`.
+You need only 2 files `DragonBurn.exe` and `DragonBurn-kernel.exe`.

 > [!NOTE]
-> Kernel driver is close source for safety reasons, download it from release
+> Kernel driver is close source for safety reasons, download it from release.

-Now you should map a driver, you can use any method of driver mapping, but I recommend to use kdmapper.
-You can find it [here](https://github.com/TheCruZ/kdmapper), anyway I'll attach compiled one to latest release.

-After that to map driver you should use command `kdmapper.exe DragonBurn-kernel.sys` to map the driver.
-If u see `[+] success` all fine, just run `DragonBurn.exe` and gl hf.
+Now you should run `DragonBurn-kernel.exe` to map the driver.
+If u see `[+] success` all fine, then just run `DragonBurn.exe` and gl hf.

 ---

-### ❌Kdmapper errors
+### ❌Mapper errors

 > Error: `[-] \Device\Nal is already in use.`
 >
 > Solution: Use [NalFix](https://github.com/VollRagm/NalFix)

 > Error: `[-] Your vulnerable driver list is enabled and have blocked the driver loading`
 >
 > Solution: Disable vulnerable driver list, [official solution](https://support.microsoft.com/en-au/topic/kb5020779-the-vulnerable-driver-blocklist-after-the-october-2022-preview-release-3fcbe13a-6013-4118-b584-fcfbc6a09936)

 > Still getting: `[-] Failed to register and start service for the vulnerable driver`
 >
 > Solution: Turn off all Anti-Viruses and all Anti-Cheats client, usually it caused by faceit ac

 ---

 ### 🖼️Preview

 <p align="center">